IshaanSamant/Parking-Lot-Occupancy-Detection/README.md

 # Parking-Lot-Occupancy-Detection
-Using computer vision to determine the number of cars that are occupying parking slots in the image
+Created a system to count the number of free parking lots using only images.